The owners of my apartment building are the sweetest couple. They purchased the building in the 1960’s and have lived here ever since.

 - Work in color and pattern.
 The Fab Habitat Rug from Rugs USA adds interest to the space and draws your eye away from the dated carpet.

 - Get organized.
-A tray adds instant style and corrals various odds and ends.
-A Core Bamboo Woven Tray is the perfect catch-all for takeout menus, mail, and newspapers.
+A large, colorful tray adds instant style and corrals various odds and ends, and is the perfect catch-all for takeout menus, mail, and newspapers.

 - Add an unexpected element.
 This Garden Goddess Planter is kind of classic, kind of kooky, and definitely a step up from the existing wicker planter.